Jigsaw’s Covid-19 Response Statement

 We have a Business Continuity Team consisting of Senior Management Team members across our business areas, our CEO, HR and Communications managing and agreeing on all measures, actions and processes taken by the organisation.

 We have a 2m distancing protocol in place across the whole of our site and this is maintained wherever possible.
 We are a lifelong learning setting for adults with special needs (autism) and as such, need to work closely with our learners to keep them safe and to teach them effectively.
 Maintaining social distancing is embedded into learning programmes with learners where possible.
-We also have visual markers across our site with 2m tape, corridor directional markings, etc.
+We also have visual markers across our site (ie. 2m tape).

-Within JigsawPlus, we are currently operating with four separate bubbles – one at our Life Skills Centre in Guildford, one in a separate building on site on Dunsfold Park and a further two in segregated sections of our Centre for Lifelong Learning on Dunsfold Park.
+Within JigsawPlus, we are currently operating with three separate bubbles – two in segregated sections of our main Centre for Lifelong Learning on Dunsfold Park and one in a separate annexe onsite.
 In all cases, where the physical space allows, there are separate staffrooms, different transit routes and amended entry/exit points.
 Staff have great clarity around how/why we have implemented bubbles as a preventative measures through regular staff meetings and reinforcement of our messaging.

 In the event of a learner (or staff member) becoming symptomatic on site, we have established procedures in place for staff to follow.
 Full PPE is available in our isolation areas and staff have all been trained in the correct donning, doffing and disposal of PPE and our internal protocols around this.
 The procedure ensures we are able to look after and isolate the learner (or staff member) in question until they able to leave the site.

 Yes.
 We have an enhanced cleaning contract with our existing cleaning company.
-The routine cleaning schedule includes high touch areas addressed multiple times throughout the day; regular WC cleans; full spray down of playground equipment after each use; scheduled deep cleans and a number of other measures, including surface wipes available at all points along with hand sanitisers.
+The routine cleaning schedule includes high touch areas addressed multiple times throughout the day; regular WC cleans; scheduled deep cleans and a number of other measures, including surface wipes available at all points along with hand sanitisers.
 All staff are routinely reminded of the need to wipe down areas (in addition to the daily cleansing), use hand sanitisers and promote good hygiene with their learners.

-We have procedures in place from the moment someone is identified as being symptomatic whether they are on or offsite.
+We have procedures in place from the moment someone is identified as being positive whether they are on or offsite.